mafintosh/bashkit/README.md

 #!/bin/bash
 . $(bashkit path) # include bashkit in this program

-opt world w # lets add a --world (-w for short) option to our
+opt world w # lets add a --world (-w for short) option to our program

 # lets autocomplete the --world option
 tab-world () {